DytanVO: Joint Refinement of Visual Odometry and Motion Segmentation in Dynamic Environments: Experimental Results

 \subsection{Diagnostics}

-Although we observe our method is robust to heavily dynamic scenes with as much as 70\% dynamic objects in the image, it still fails given scenes where all foreground objects moving, leaving textureless background only.
-This is most likely to happen when dynamic objects take up a large amount of area in the image.
-For example, when testing on the test set of FlyingThings3D in SceneFlow and more than 80\% of the image being dynamic, our method masks almost the entire optical flow map as zeros, leading to the divergence of both motion estimation and segmentation after iterations.
-In this case, future work could consider incorporating dynamic object-awareness into the framework and utilizing dynamic objects' information instead of fully discarding it.
-Additionally, learning-based VO tends to overfit on simple translational movements such as in KITTI, which is resolved in our method by training on datasets with broad diversity, but our method gives worse performance when there is little or zero camera motion.
-This is mainly caused by the bias in current datasets; that is, all consecutive frames have changes in relative position and one should consider training on zero-motion inputs as well besides frame skipping.
+While we observe our method is robust to heavily dynamic scenes with as much as 70\% dynamic objects in the image, it still fails when all foreground objects are moving, leaving textureless background only.
+This is most likely to happen when dynamic objects take up large areas in the image.
+For example, when testing on the test set of FlyingThings3D~\cite{mayer2016large} where 80\% of the image being dynamic, our method masks almost the entire optical flow map as zeros, leading to the divergence of motion estimation and segmentation.
+Future work could hence consider incorporating dynamic object-awareness into the framework and utilizing dynamic cues instead of fully discarding them.
+Additionally, learning-based VO tends to overfit on simple translational movements such as in KITTI, which is resolved in our method by training on datasets with broad diversity, but our method gives worse performance when there is little or zero camera motion, caused by the bias in currently available datasets.
+One should consider training on zero-motion inputs in addition frame skipping.